pberrecloth/rotator-sketch-plugin/README.md

 # rotator-sketch-plugin

-Rotate layers at preset amounts.
+Rotate layers to preset amounts, or a custom amount.
+When assigned to a shortcut this makes things quicker.

 **Commands**